 While in Nottingham for the Outlaw Triathlon in July my brother suggested that we devote September to using our hands and building as many things as possible.
-I even drew up this build-docket and posted it on Instagram.
+I even drew up this build-docket.

-But the return to near-full-time work was more hectic than I had imagined and I really didn’t get much done.
+But the return to work was more hectic than I had imagined and I really didn’t get much done.
 A few neckerchiefs and a drawstring bag.
-Luke did much better, managing some bags and an intricate hand-plane.
+Luke did much better, managing this intricate hand-plane.

-So I’m relaunching the concept and intend to post something that I’ve made every Sunday.
+So I’m relaunching the concept.
+No month.
+No schedule.
+Just.
+Always.
+Be.
+Building.
 Here’s a project from Autumn 2017.
 When I had much more time on my hands!

 As my three boys are always practising transitions, running mounts and flying dismounts, I started to build them a classic, scaffold-tubing transition structure.

 So we found some photos online and then I got a closer look when I was in Rotterdam for the WTS Grand Final.
 Elliot and Etienne helped with measuring and painting.